jamesjbot/FriendlyChat/README.md

    Download and run in the simulator.
    Create a sign in or login with facebook.
    Send a message you should receive it back.
+   Ideally you would have another client open on another computer or a device and see the message sent to the other device in realtime.

 ## How to set up the dev environment

    Download the app.
    On the command line open the FriendlyChat folder.
    If you don't have cocoapods installed, install it now `gem install cocoapods`.
    Then run the command `pod install`.
    Open the file called: FriendlyChatSwift.xcworkspace.
    Now you can run the app in Xcode's simulator.

 ## How to ship a change